roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Bayesian Updating
 The Bayesian method is a method of thought whereby one takes into account all prior relevant probabilities and then incrementally updates them as you get newer information.
-This is one of the best ways to improve our accuracy of our decisions in a non-deterministic world and one of the easiest thing to overlook.
+This is one of the best ways to improve our accuracy of our decisions in a non-deterministic world and one of the easiest things to overlook.

 <br/>